Logicalshift/TameParse/README.md

     <A> = [=> <C>] <B>

-This tells the parser to match <B> only if the lookahead also matches <C>, effectively creating a conditional rule.
+This tells the parser to match &lt;B> only if the lookahead also matches &lt;C>, effectively creating a conditional rule.
 This makes it possible for the tool to accept certain context-sensitive languages.
 (See the ContextSensitive.tp example for a demonstration of how to write guards to accept an indexed language)